 Death has been called “the great equalizer” because every living being dies eventually.
 No amount of money, fame or anything else can change that.
 Death is inevitable and is a natural part of life.
 We can't change that.

 Many cultures believe that your reward in life is to experience a good death.
 This is based on how well you lived your life.
-If you have been the best person, you possibly can be, you will be rewarded after death, according to these teachings.
+If you have been the best person you possibly can be, you will be rewarded after death, according to these teachings.

 You can smile back at death when he comes to call because you know you have nothing to fear.
 So, how do you live a good life?

 The first thing to do is to put aside the fear of death.
-You know you can't avoid it, so worrying about it simply takes away the joy of living.
+You know you can't avoid it, so worrying about it takes away the joy of living.
 Live fully.
 Learn what you can.
 Give when possible.
 Grow as a person.

 Lesson #2: Dealing with Adversity

-This is because you have failed to accept the lessons that the situation is meant to teach you.
+This is because you have failed to accept the lessons the situation is meant to teach you.
 You have resisted both change and growth as a human.

 The eagle that doesn't find food today will continue searching, knowing that food will be there eventually.
 It doesn't give up.
 It has faith.

 When you cage a bird, it doesn't simply stop living.
-It sings just as beautiful as it did when it was free.
+It sings just as beautifully as it did when it was free.
 It doesn't question its position.
 It accepts what is and makes the best of where it now finds itself.

 Lesson #3: Staying Focused